baphled/acceptable_model/README.md

 ### Displaying model associations

-In true DRY fashion there is not need define a links HREF as they will be looked up via our controllers.
+In true DRY fashion there is no need to define a links HREF as they will be defined via the relationships macro.

 Should be able to define associations that should include relationships